seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **TRINCULO**
 Stephano!
 If thou beest Stephano, touch me and
-speak to me: for I am Trinculo--be not afeard--thy
+speak to me: for I am Trinculo (be not afeard) thy
 good friend Trinculo.

 **STEPHANO**